14 kilometres,Ming brick,still standing.

-The largest intact ancient city wall in China, our preferred way is on a bicycle, at dusk.
+The largest intact ancient city wall in China.
+Our preferred way is on a bike, in the last hour before sunset.

-Built in 1370 on Tang-era foundations, the Xi'an City Wall is the largest and best-preserved wall in China, fourteen kilometres around the old town, twelve metres tall, eighteen metres wide at the base.
-You can walk it, but the way we run it is on a bicycle, in the last hour before sunset, when the brick goes warm-orange and the lanterns on the South Gate come on.
-We arrange the bike, the gate timing, and the descent.
+The Xi'an City Wall is the largest and best-preserved ancient city wall in China.
+Built in 1370 on Tang-era foundations, it runs about fourteen kilometres around the old town, twelve metres tall, eighteen metres wide at the base, with a watchtower every 120 metres and a moat outside it.
+You can walk it, but the version we prefer is on a bicycle, in the last hour before sunset, when the brick goes warm-orange and the lanterns on the South Gate come on.
+We arrange the bike, the gate timing, and a second guide who rides the loop with you in case the party splits pace.

 The wall,